evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 ## 1) Add a button view

-We begin by placing a button view into activity layout file **res/layout/activity_mail.xml**.
+We begin by placing a button into activity layout file **res/layout/activity_main.xml**.

 ```XML